 If exercise or yoga isn’t one of the things you do daily and you feel something isn’t quite right, I cannot express how much I recommend you start doing it, as in, today.
 It will really change everything.

 You can go to a local class, run or take an online class.
-If you’d like to practice yoga at home, start with MyYogaWorks -it is an online platform with over 1,300 free classes.
+If you’d like to practice at home, start with Grokker -it is an online platform with thousands of Premium classes.
+You can get a free 14-Day trial for Grokker here.

 The word forgiveness used to make me roll my eyes and forgiving was never something I was good at or something I wanted to do.
 I’d always think long and hard about the ways people did me wrong.
 Be it strangers or the people closest to me.
 And those thoughts didn’t lead to anything.